learn-static/digital-exhibit-lab/pages/project/digitization.md

 Make sure that hands are clean and dry when handling materials for scanning or any type of digitization work; all materials should be handled with care and attention.
 These items cannot be replaced or easily repaired if destroyed or damaged.{% endcapture %}
 {% include feature/alert.html text=text color="warning" %}

-CDIL's scanning stations will be set up and ready for you to work.
+The scanning stations will be set up and ready for you to work.
 Below is an overview of the steps:

 - Open EpsonScan scanning software.